 At last, Metsuma fell into silence, his finger held to the corner of the dungeon.

 Cayman whipped his head in the given direction to find a small television set suspended from the ceiling, broadcasting live footage of his home.
 With a sharp inhale, he glazed over the news headlines captioned at the bottom of the screen, which read:

 "SOUL ROBBER STRIKES AGAIN!
 KILLS HIS OWN MOTHER!
-FLACCID BODY FOUND BURIED IN BACKYARD OF PEWTER CITY HOME!"
+FLACCID BODY FOUND BURIED IN BACKYARD OF FUCHSIA HOME!"

 Metsuma shrugged off the belligerents shrills and curses that so suddenly filled the room, and continued to circle his outraged apprentice, his words creeping up on the tension of the moment.
-"She's part of it now.", He explained, stifling the boy's wailing with the flick of his hand.
+"She's part of it now," he explained, stifling the boy's wailing with the flick of his hand.
 "Don't you get it, Cayman?
 She was in the way.
 She was the only thing holding you back.
-But now you can come back to our mission."
+But now you can come back to our mission, unburdened."

 "I didn't want this!"
 He screamed in rhythm, tears spilling from his eyes in quick succession, blood spraying the floor in front of him as he coughed up more and more blood with each tearing heave of his chest.
 He squeezed his eyes shut as hard as he could.
 "I'—I'm never going to see her again!"

 Metsuma could only wittily smile at the outburst.
 "You should have thought about that before you killed her."